katholiek-onderwijs-vlaanderen/odoutils/README.md

 In order for odoutils to function we will need to install both docker and the GNU command line utilities (using homebrew).

 Make sure you have Docker installed.
-If not install it using the Docker Desktop client, or alternatively install `colima`.
+If not install it using the Docker Desktop client, or an alternative installation method.

 Check docker is installed and docker services are up and running: